sigmer/portaldocs/portal-sdk/generated/portalfx-assets.md

 <a name="assets-defining-your-asset-type-how-to-hide-your-asset-in-different-environments"></a>
 #### How to hide your asset in different environments

-You can hide your asset in different environments by setting the hideassettypes feature flag in your config to a comma-separated list of asset type names.
+You can hide your asset in different environments by setting the hideassettypes extension feature flag in your config to a comma-separated list of asset type names.

 <a href="https://msit.microsoftstream.com/video/7399869a-4f8f-415e-9346-5b77f069b567?st=50" target="_blank">
   Watch the Hiding Asset Types video here